 The Affirmative Action Office shall make every reasonable effort to resolve the matter.
-Resolution can take any form that is acceptable to the College.
+Resolution can take any form that is acceptable to the university.
 It may, for example, take the form of:

-- separate meetings with the Complainant and Respondent - joint meetings between the Complainant and Respondent with the AAO as facilitator - separate and/or joint meetings with the Complainant and/or Respondent's supervisor(s) - a written agreement or memorandum of understanding signed by one or both of the parties - mandated training in the area of discrimination for the Respondent or departmental unit - a verbal counseling session with the Respondent - a written counseling memo issued to the Respondent - no further action at the request of the Complainant
+- Separate meetings with the Complainant and Respondent - Joint meetings between the Complainant and Respondent with the AAO as facilitator - Separate and/or joint meetings with the Complainant and/or Respondent's supervisor(s) - A written agreement or memorandum of understanding signed by one or both of the parties - Mandated training in the area of discrimination for the Respondent or departmental unit - A verbal counseling session with the Respondent - A written counseling memo issued to the Respondent - No further action at the request of the Complainant